Mihryam/Credit-Card-Fraud-Detection/README.md

 # Deep Auto Encoder
 Model was trained on normal transactions because I wanted it to detect any abnormality on new transactions presented to it.
 The Fraudulent Class was included in the test data.
 Training was done with 100 epochs and a batch size of 32 samples.
 20% tst size was used with 18 fraud cases and 3170 normal cases.
 The model had an acuracy of 98.1% correctly classifying 17 out of the 18 fraud cases and 3113 out of 3170 normal cases.

+# Logistic Regression (Vanilla)
+The term "vanilla" generally refers to a basic or standard approach without any additional features or modifications.
+In the context of machine learning, vanilla logistic regression is a straightforward algorithm that can be used for binary classification problems.
+Although there are other approaches such as smote , etc, i will be working with only this approach.
+Using 35% of the data as test size with 168 fraud cases in it, the model correctly classified 129 of them and incorrectly classified 39 of them.
+It gave us a 99% accuracy score.

+# Conclusion
+In summary, our models did well in classifying the frauduletn transactions correctly, but the logistic regression model had the highest accuracy of 99%.
+But I would highly recommend the use of the results from the deep auto encoders as it will perform better in real time detection than the Logistic regression model.
+There are other algorithms out there to be used for th detection of frauds, plase do well to check them out